John Rubenstein

-John L. Rubenstein is an American developmental neurobiologist and psychiatrist.
+John Louis Rubenstein is an American developmental neurobiologist and psychiatrist.
 He is known for his research on the molecular and genetic mechanisms underlying forebrain development.
 He is the Nina Ireland Distinguished Professor in Child Psychiatry at the University of California, San Francisco (UCSF), where he directs the Nina Ireland Laboratory of Developmental Neurobiology.

 Early life and education

 Rubenstein was born in San Mateo, California.
 He graduated from the Thacher School in 1973 and received a Bachelor of Science degree in Chemistry from Stanford University in 1977, graduating with honors, having done research with Randall Morriss, Arthur Kornberg, William Wickner, Douglas Brutlag, and David Clayton.
 He was elected to Phi Beta Kappa and became an associate member of Sigma Xi.
 He entered the M.D.-Ph.D. program at Stanford and earned his Ph.D. in Biophysics in 1982, working under Harden M. McConnell and James Rothman.
 From 1984 to 1986, he conducted postdoctoral research with François Jacob, Jean François Nicolas, and Joshua Sanes at the Pasteur Institute.
 Between 1986 and 1991, he completed clinical training in child psychiatry, and postdoctoral training with Roland Ciaranello at Stanford.